Single-cell multi-omics integration: Background

 The emergence of single-cell sequencing technologies has revolutionized our understanding of cellular heterogeneity, uncovering a nuanced landscape of cell types and their associations with biological processes.

-Single-cell omics technologies has extended beyond the transcriptome to profile diverse physical-chemical properties at single-cell resolution, including whole genomes/exomes, DNA methylation, chromatin accessibility, histone modifications, epitranscriptome (e.g., mRNAs, microRNAs, tRNAs, lncRNAs), proteome, phosphoproteome, metabolome, and more.
-In fact, there is an expanding repository of publicly available single-cell datasets, exemplified by growing databases such as the Human Cell Atlas Project (HCA), the Cancer Genome Atlas (TCGA), and the ENCODE project.
-With the increasing diversity in both available datasets and data types, multi-omics data integration and multimodal data analysis represent pivotal trajectories for the future of systems biology.
+Single-cell omics technologies have extended beyond the transcriptome to profile diverse physical and chemical properties at single-cell resolution, including whole genomes/exomes, DNA methylation, chromatin accessibility, histone modifications, epitranscriptome (e.g., mRNAs, microRNAs, tRNAs, lncRNAs), proteome, phosphoproteome, metabolome, and more.

+There is an expanding repository of publicly available single-cell datasets, such as the Human Cell Atlas Project (HCA), the Cancer Genome Atlas (TCGA), and the ENCODE project.

 Single-cell multi-omics integration can reveal underappreciated relationships between chemical-physical modalities, broaden our definition of cell states beyond single modality feature profiles, and provide independent evidence during analysis to support testing of biological hypotheses.
 However, the high dimensionality (features > observations), high degree of stochastic technical and biological variability, and sparsity of single-cell data (low molecule recovery efficiency) make computational integration a challenging problem.
 Furthermore, different solutions for multi-omics integration are available depending on factors such as whether the data is matched (simultaneous measurements derived from the same cell) or unmatched (measurements derived from different cells), whether cell-type annotations are available, or whether modality feature conversion is available, with different implementations tailored to suit the specific use case.
 As such, there are multiple approaches to single-cell data integration, each with a distinct use case, and each with its own set of advantages and disadvantages.